 Early 2005 – ‘twas all rather eerie.
 I was having the time of my life during the second year of my history degree.
 Meeting new people.
 Playing snooker.
 Setting up a band.
 Studying (occasionally).
 It had never crossed my mind that I might soon embark on my first trip to Poland.

-Despite my Polish roots and twenty years of my life passing by without any contact with Poland, the Polish culture, or Polish people, I was intrigued and excited when my landlord told me that a Polish guy wanted to view one of the rooms in my student house.
-The memory is still with me – at the end of the driveway a lost wanderer appeared with a crumpled map of Nottingham.
+Despite my Polish roots and twenty years of my life passing by without any contact with Poland, the Polish culture, or Polish people, I was intrigued and excited when my landlord told me that a Polish guy wanted to view the vacant room in the student property I was living in.
+The memory is still with me – a lost wanderer with a crumpled map of Nottingham appeared at the end of the driveway.
 The landlord invited him inside to see the room.
 Paweł and I talked very briefly about Poland and I told him a little bit about my background.
-He didn’t take the room, but we would meet again.
+He didn’t take the room (it was full of mould), but we would meet again.

 Between February and May, I would occasionally see Paweł around the university campus after the time we had met at the house.
 In June, Paweł invited me to his place in the Meadows, a deprived estate close to Nottingham city centre.
 I figured that he must have got my mobile number from one of my ex-housemates, who Paweł was friends with.
 When I arrived at his house, he had already prepared tea and biscuits downstairs.
 The meeting progressed, and we talked about Poland and my roots – and then came a moment that would change the entire course of my life.
 With a worrying amount of calm, he invited me to Poland, though it was more like a polite suggestion.
 It was all so bizarre because I had only really known him on a personal level for an hour.